rmusser01/Infosec_Reference/README.md

 ##### This page
 * This page is terrible on mobile.
-It should not be used to navigate for info unless you like self harm.
-On mobile, use [https://rmusser.net/docs](https://rmusser.net/docs]).
+Use [https://rmusser.net/docs](https://rmusser.net/docs]) for better mobile formatting.
 * For latest content updates, check here: [Things added since last update](https://github.com/rmusser01/Infosec_Reference/blob/master/Draft/things-added.md)
 	* This will have all links added to the other pages sorted according to topic, making it easier to see new stuff.
 * All links on this page should work.
-Last tested 9/3
+Last tested 11/3
+* Contributions are welcomed, format is pretty simple/easy to pick up, add anything not already in it that fits.

 ### Index - Table of Contents